 The Sony X900H has excellent black uniformity, but this may vary between units.
-Without local dimming, the entire screen looks a bit grayish and there's only some faint clouding around the top and bottom edges of the screen.
+Without local dimming, the entire screen looks a bit grayish, and there's only some faint clouding around the top and bottom edges of the screen.
 With local dimming enabled, uniformity is much better throughout the screen, and surprisingly, there's very little blooming around the test cross.

-The X900H has decent reflection handling.
+This TV has decent reflection handling.
 It struggles mostly with direct reflections, so it's best to avoid placing the TV opposite bright lights.
 There's an updated version of the 85 inch model of this TV, the Sony X91J, that has a bit better reflection handling.

-Before calibration, the color accuracy is excellent out-of-the-box, but this may vary between units.
-There are minor inaccuracies with the colors blue and red, and white balance is only slightly off.
-The color temperature is very close to our 6500k target, just a tad on the warmer side.
-Gamma is close to the target, too: most scenes are too dark and bright scenes are over-brightened.
+The color accuracy is excellent out-of-the-box, but this may vary between units.
+There are minor inaccuracies with blue and red, and the white balance is only slightly off.
+The color temperature is very close to our 6500K target.
+Gamma is also close to the 2.2 target, but most scenes are too dark and bright scenes are over-brightened.

 After calibration, color accuracy is outstanding.
 White balance, gamma, and color temperature are nearly perfect.
-However, there are still some inaccuracies with reds and blues.
-Unfortunately, unlike the X950H, this TV doesn't have color calibration to fix these inaccuracies.
+However, there are still some inaccuracies with reds and blues, but it shouldn't be noticeable in most content.

 You can see our recommended settings here.

-The X900H has a BGR subpixel layout.
-This doesn't really affect picture quality, but it does affect text rendering when using the TV as a PC monitor, which you can read about here.
+The Sony X900H has a BGR subpixel layout.
+It doesn't affect picture quality, but it can affect text clarity when using the TV as a PC monitor.
+You can read more about it here.

-Decent color volume.
+The color volume is decent.
 It displays dark colors well due to its high contrast ratio, but like most LED TVs, it has trouble displaying bright blues.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-This TV has an optional black frame insertion (BFI) feature to help reduce motion blur.
-Unfortunately, the backlight's minimum flicker frequency is 120Hz even when playing 60Hz content, which results in some duplication of the image.
+This TV has an optional Black Frame Insertion feature to help reduce motion blur.
+Unfortunately, the backlight's minimum flicker frequency is 120Hz even when playing 60Hz content, which results in some image duplication.